lacanoid/datalink/ROADMAP.md

 - token decoding in dlvalue (now in dlpreviouscopy and dlnewcopy)
 - dlvalue better error handling
 - make this work for non-superusers
-- datalink.file_stat() execute permissions
+- datalink.dl_file_stat() execute permissions
-- remove requirements to have `root` (pg_datalinker DB user) be a superuser
+- remove requirements to have `root` (pg_datalinker DB user) be a superuser, have a special non supersuser role for this
-- add copy and move file operations
+- add copy file and move file operations
+- comment and token diffusion in dlvalue()

 Maybe
 =====